-Scroll the overview down to see previous runs.
+Scroll down through the run log to see previous runs.

 Connections will run sequentially in BlueConic.
 This means that sometimes a planned run will have to wait for another run to complete.
 When this happens, BlueConic will show the queued connections and the currently running connection.
 An active run can be aborted by clicking the "Stop" button for that connection.

 - A number indicating the incremental number of the run, "Running" to indicate the task is being run, or "Next" for the projected next run.